 Tom is a Shareholder in Maynard Cooper's Litigation Practice with a wide range of trial and class action experience in state and federal courts across the United States, as well as in the Second, Fourth, Fifth, Tenth, and Eleventh Circuit Courts of Appeal.
 His diverse practice includes class actions, life insurance, and annuity sales practice litigation, mass tort, bad faith, ERISA, securities, product liability, general business litigation, and landlord/tenant disputes.

-Tom’s reputation and skills as a lawyer are widely recognized.
+Tom's reputation and skills as a lawyer are widely recognized.
 In addition to his consistent inclusion in The Best Lawyers in America© for Insurance Law, he was one of the youngest lawyers named to Alabama Super Lawyers for his success in defending class action/mass tort litigation.
 He is a current member of Maynard Cooper's Board of Directors and also serves as an Adjunct Professor of Trial Advocacy at the University of Alabama School of Law.